popibeatrice/Grid-practice/README.md

 # Grid-practice
-My first project using grid ( avery simple one)
+My first project using grid (a very simple one)